She stood regally in front of the room, wearing a bright purple blazer with a matching scarf draped around her ebony neck.

 Every year, there are fewer people alive who can tell us first-hand accounts of the civil rights movement.
 Fewer people who can connect us to that reality.

-Listening to the women who spoke at that MLK breakfast—hearing her story of growing up during segregation—allowed me to wrap my heart and my head around that reality in a whole new way.
+Listening to the woman who spoke at that MLK breakfast—hearing her story of growing up during segregation—allowed me to wrap my heart and my head around that reality in a whole new way.
 As a white American, it was difficult to hear her story, but it galvanized me to start listening to minority voices and experiences, instead of assuming that I already knew their story or that it was similar to my own.

 3. Our children need to know they are an important part of their communities.